How to become a registered childminder in Suffolk

 - An Operational Plan is a folder containing all your working documents, you may find this useful to have everything together.

 - Policies and Procedures.
 The EYFS states - ‘Childminders are not required to have written policies and procedures.
 However, they must be able to explain their policies and procedures to parents, carers, and others (for example Ofsted inspectors or the childminder agency they are registered with) and ensure any assistants follow them’.
-It is therefore our advice that for your own protection and that of the children you care for, best practice is to have all policies in writing.
+You may therefore chose to record your policies and procedures in writing.
 The Professional Association for Childcare and Early Years (PACEY) and the Pre-School Learning Alliance (PLA) and Morton Michael offer policy templates that childminders can purchase, adapt and use.
 Any policies you have in place should be reviewed and signed on an annual basis.

 - Attendance register.

 - Records of Children’s progress.
-The Statutory Framework for the EYFS seeks to provide quality and consistency in all early years’ settings, so that every child makes good progress and no child is left behind (EYFS, 2017, p.5).
-You can choose to use Suffolk’s ‘My Learning Journey record’ and ‘Starting Points documentation’ available on Suffolk CPD online resources or your own version to track children’s progress.
+The Statutory Framework for the EYFS seeks to provide quality and consistency in all early years’ settings, so that every child makes good progress and no child is left behind (EYFS, 2021, p.5).

 What documentation will I need to display?